-In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842) that amends the treatment for leases.
+During 2022, FZS-US also adopted Financial Accounting Standards Board (FASB) ASU No. 2016-02, Leases (Topic 842) that amends the treatment for leases.
 The new accounting model for leases capitalizes all leases greater than twelve months, both capital and operating, as assets and liabilities on the statement of financial position.
-The Organization will be required to apply the standard for fiscal years and reporting periods beginning after December 15, 2021 (2022).
-Management is currently evaluating the impact of ASU No. 2016-02 on the Organization's financial statements.
+Adopting ASU No. 2016-02 did not have a significant impact on the financial statements of FZS-US.